cortexlabs/cortex/examples/sentiment-analysis/README.md

-# Deploy an iris classifier
+# Deploy a BERT sentiment analysis API

-This example shows how to deploy a classifier trained on the famous [iris data set](https://archive.ics.uci.edu/ml/datasets/iris).
+This example shows how to deploy a sentiment analysis classifier trained using [BERT](https://github.com/google-research/bert).

 ## Define a deployment